-() G5: France, Germany, Spain, Italy, United Kingdom
+^() G5 : France, Germany, Spain, Italy, United Kingdom

 The LGDs are updated yearly to factor in the most recent information when estimating the parameter.
 The principle of LGD backtesting is to compare the long run average of loss rate and the LGD calibrated in the previous year.
 The LGDs observed are conservative overall, despite an overshoot observed in one of the segments of German Retail, SME and Corporate Customers portfolio.
-It should be noted that changes to the retail LGD models were validated by the ECB at the beginning of 2020, and will go into production during 2020.
+Due to ECB approval new models of LGD for Retail/SME and dealers' customers portfolio for all countries was put into production in 2020.

-The average loss given defaults on the sound portfolio is 42.56% for Retail Customers and 27.36% for the Corporate segment, the latter breaking down as 43.78% for non-Dealer companies and 15.43% for the Dealers.
+The average loss given defaults on the sound portfolio is 49.75% for Retail Customers and 32.79% for the Corporate segment, the latter breaking down as 46.43% for non-Dealer companies and 20.63% for the Dealers.